 - losing weight if a doctor has recommended it

 Medications to treat PVD include:

-Co-occurring conditions may also require medicines to keep symptoms under control.
+Co-occurring conditions may also require medications to keep symptoms under control.
 For example, some people may need:

 - statins (such as atorvastatin and simvastatin) to reduce high cholesterol